yananweinbaa/RSRCNN/README.md

 ###Training

-Please using the upload Road structure refined loss layer to train model.
+After the steps above, you can use the upload Road structure refined loss layer to train models.